paulinho-16/MEIC-TVVS/assignments/assignment2.md

    - `row`: an integer value to select the table row to edit.
 This effectively selects which project the user wants to edit.
    - `column`: an integer value to select the table column to edit.
 This effectively selects which value of the project the user wishes to edit.
 1. For each parameter we define the characteristics as:
-   - `row`: must be an integer value lower or equal to the amount of existing projects.
+   - `row`: must be an integer value lower or equal to the number of existing projects.
    - `column`: must be an integer value from 0 to 7, representing the project column the user wishes to edit.

    It represents the following constants: